Ewynman/Personal-Website/README.md

-# This is my personal portfolio and can be found at www.meeteddie.tech
+This is my personal website

+Made with:
+    - HTML
+    - CSS
+    - JavaScript

+This website consiste all of my infomation and projects that I have worked on.
+It also contins my Resume and skills.

+View the website here:

+meeteddie.tech